nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 2. Download the latest `Pupilist.jar` from [here](https://github.com/AY2223S1-CS2103T-W09-4/tp/releases).

-3. Copy the file to the folder you want to use as the _home folder_ for your AddressBook.
+3. Copy the file to the folder you want to use as the _home folder_ for your address book.

 4. Double-click the file to start the app.
 The GUI similar to the below should appear in a few seconds.
 Note how the app contains some sample data.<br>
    ![Ui](images/Ui.png)